trxdave/tic-tac-toc/README.md

 ## Frameworks - Libraries - Programs Used ##

-* GitHub as software hosting platform that enables users to store their projects in a remote location.
+* GitHub is a software hosting platform that enables users to store their projects in a remote location.
 This allows for easy access and collaboration on the project from different locations.
 [GitHub](https://www.github.com/)
 * GitPod as developer hosting platform.
 [GitPod](https://www.gitpod.com)
 * Heroku is a cloud platform as a service (PaaS) that allows developers to build, deploy, manage, and scale applications effortlessly.
-It provides a platform for hosting web applications, databases, and other software services, removing the need for developers to manage underlying infrastructure.
+It provides a platform for hosting web applications, databases, and other software services, removing the need for developers to manage the underlying infrastructure.
 [Heroku](https://id.heroku.com/login)
 * Perplexity Searching for useful and easy-to-explain.
 [Perplexity](https://www.perplexity.ai/)
 * A CI (Continuous Integration) Python linter is a tool used in the context of Continuous Integration pipelines to check Python code for adherence to coding standards, best practices, and potential errors or style issues.
 [CI Python Linter](https://pep8ci.herokuapp.com/)
 * Logo fonts generated using, Fonts name small [patorjk's Text to ASCII Art Generator](https://patorjk.com/software/taag/#p=testall&f=Impossible&t=Tic%20tac%20toe)